 Low head drainage occurs when that collected water seeps out of the sprinkler heads, resulting in excess water at the lowest point of your yard.
 This unwanted water can kill plants, create muddy areas, and create algae build-up on sidewalks and walkways.

-While installing a check valve solution is relatively easy, even for a sprinkler novice, it is highly recommended that you also check your system for leaks and verify that the zone valves are properly functioning.
+While installing a check valve solution is relatively easy, even for a sprinkler expert, it is highly recommended that you also check your system for leaks and verify that the zone valves are properly functioning.
 It can be easy to focus on the excess water you can see leaking from a sprinkler head and ignore the other potential sources of that same excess water from the parts of your system buried underground.
+The easiest solution once you have identified that you have a low head drainage issue is schedule an appointment with the experts at Andy’s Sprinkler, Drainage and Lighting